nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 82 (August 22, 2017):

+**Today's Progress**: ES6 and Flexbox on FreeCodeCamp beta.

+**Thoughts:** So far the lessons are okay, but I really couldn't enjoy them because the website is very buggy on my old MacBook.

 ### Day 81 (August 21, 2017):

 **Today's Progress**: More bootcamp today.
 I completed the user associations section and also refactored my blog project.